Air of Authority - A History of RAF Organisation

 It reformed at RAF South Farnborough as No 22 (Army Co-Operation) Group in 12 April 1926 from No 7 Group within Inland Area.
 On 17 February 1936 it was transferred to ADGB and on 1 May was raised to Command status.
 However, its new status was short-lived on it reverted to group status and was placed under the control of the newly formed Fighter Command on 14 July 1936.
 With the prospect of war looming, it was earmarked to provide the Army Co-operation element of the Air Component of the BEF.
 As a result it re-located to the continent with the BEF just prior to the outbreak of war.
 Following the collapse of France it returned to the UK and as a result was once again raised to Command status on 24 June 1940 and was then expanded to form Army Co-Operation Command on 1 December 1940.

-It reformed, once again on 1 August 1943 at Buntingsdale Hall, Market Drayton as No 22 (Technical Training) Group, in Technical Training Command.
+It reformed, once again on 1 August 1943 at Buntingsdale Hall, Market Drayton as No 22 (Technical Training) Group, in Technical Training Command, absorbing all of the Units, except RAF Blackpool, of the disbanding No 20 Group.
 It remained there after the war and when Flying Training and Technical Training Commands were amalgamated into Training Command in 1968, it assumed responsibility for pre-entry and initial training until disbanding on 31 January 1972.

 On 30 October 2006, it was reformed as No 22 (Training) Group at Innsworth when Training Group was renamed.
 In 2007 it moved to High Wycombe to join HQ Air Command and is now is responsible for the recruitment, selection, initial training and professional training of all RAF personnel as well as providing technical training for the relevant elements of the Army and Royal Navy.
 The Group also provides education and continual development for RAF personnel throughout their careers.